VishalSoraganvi/VishalSoraganvi/README.md

 - 👋 Hi, I’m @VishalSoraganvi
-- 👀 I’m interested in Web development and DevOps
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Web Dev and DevOps
+- 🌱 I’m currently learning Web Dev
 - 🧑‍💻 Currently working at DXC Technology.
+- 💻 Checkout my projects in the projects folder.

 <!---
 VishalSoraganvi/VishalSoraganvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.